shaziwnl/ReText-Client/README.md

 * [Contact](#contact)
 <!-- * [License](#license) -->

+## Download
+Extension will be live soon, thank you for your patience

 ## Usage
-Extension will be live soon, thank you for your patience \
 Step 1 - Highlight any text you want to rectify/rephrase \
 Step 2 - Open the extension \
 Step 3 - Copy the text that you would like to use